You want healthy and glowing skin, but it isn't always easy to figure out the best way to do so.

 - Topical corticosteroids may decrease the severity of a condition, but they also diminish your skin's ability to stay hydrated.
 This can lead a compromised skin barrier.

-- Lifestyle habits, including not getting enough sleep
+- Lifestyle habits, including stress and not getting enough sleep

 What's the acid mantle?